Microsoft 365 vs PayPal: The Complete Buyer's Guide for 2026

 Microsoft 365 (automation) and PayPal (payments) serve different purposes but often sit side by side in modern tech stacks.
 See how they compare and whether you need one or both.

-Side-by-side feature ratings for Microsoft 365 and PayPal.
+Side-by-side feature analysis for Microsoft 365 and PayPal.

 Workflow complexity